-Water stains on fabrics are due to the detachment of the carving or finishing agents found on many garments.
-Water dislodges these agents and causes them to form rings on the surface of the material.
-To remove water stains, wet the entire area with water and let it dry.
-In addition to the methods mentioned above, you can use a clothes steamer filled with distilled water and white vinegar to wet the water stain before treatment.
+Water spots on fabrics are caused by the detachment of the dye or finishing agents found on many garments.
+When water comes into contact with these agents, it can cause them to form rings on the surface of the material.
+To get rid of water stains, you can wet the entire area with water and let it dry.
+Alternatively, you can use a clothes steamer filled with distilled water and white vinegar to wet the water stain before treatment.

 Make sure to keep the steamer far enough away so that spray water doesn't splash onto the item.
 If you're dealing with a large load of laundry, simply re-washing clothes or bedding stained with water with your usual detergent on a normal cycle will often do the trick.
 For single garments, you can also hand wash them several times with distilled water and a little detergent.
 Watermarks form when water stays on the fabric too long before it dries.
 To prevent this from happening, it's important to speed up the drying time before they have time to develop.